-1. Visit Getsemani
+1. Get Lost in Getsemani

 Getsemani, the most classic neighbourhood of the city, is full of history and colour, and was the location of the first protests for the independence of Cartagena in 1811.
 At night, the neighbourhood becomes even more interesting when both locals and tourists alike gather in this bohemian and alternative neighbourhood far from the glamour of the walled city.

-- Plaza de la Trinidad
+- Plaza de la Trinidad at night

 - Basílica Pizzería